1900: Mulberry Street, New York

 The open-air market is going on, and trucks and barrows of every description line the sidewalk.
 A never-ending throng, through which one can barely make way, fills every available foot of walk.
 Tainted meat; poultry blue with age and skinny beyond belief; vegetables in every stage of wilted ness; fruit half rotten or mouldy; butter so rancid that it poisons the air; eggs broken in transit, sold by the spoonfui for omelets; fish that long ago left the water,- all contribute their share to the unbearable odor that even in the open air proves almost too much for endurance.

 While Campbell was offended by what she saw, others dwelt on the vivid life and buoyant energy of the neighbourhood.
 Scanning this image it is possible to pick out all manner of trades and characters.
-A particularly striking feature of Jordan Lloyd's image is the little flashes of colour—the green of the peppers, the red of the tomatoes—that animate the scene.
+A particularly striking feature of seeing the image in colour is the little flashes of colour—the green of the peppers, the red of the tomatoes—that animate the scene.

 These jets of life were appreciated by one journalist who described the street in the early years of the twentieth century.
 Many people, he wrote, retained the picturesque habits of sunny Italy, ‘the women their brightly coloured shawls and dresses, and the men their knife at the hip ready to be drawn on little provocation.’